pfdubois/BridgeBidding/source/MajorOpenings.rst

 -  1♥ (2♠) presents a quandary because the 3♠ cue-bid would force opener to game.
    If you have a suitable hand you might be able to make a negative double and come back to 3♥ to compete.
 A plain 3♥ is invitational.
-Lacking the strength to bid 3♥, all you can do is pass; opener with extras should reopen with a double or new suit or, if single-suited, bid 3♥.
+Lacking the strength to bid 3♥, all you can do is pass.

+To support after a double, simple raises remain the same, but stronger raises use Jordan 2NT, discussed next.

 .. index::
    triple:2N;Jordan;Truscott